-The NSEA believes all educational employees shall be guaranteed both substantive and procedural due process in their employment relations with their respective boards of education regarding matters of termination, retirement and reassignment.
-Written notice of impending contract termination or cancellation shall include the following:
+The NSEA believes all educational employees shall be guaranteed both substantive and procedural due process in their employment relations with their respective boards of

 - (a) The right to request a hearing. - (b) Any statutory or contractual time limits. - (c) The right to present evidence at an administrative hearing. - (d) The right to be heard by an impartial third party.
 (April 2015)